Milan is Italy’s commanding northern city, in the Lombardy region.

-The Teatro Alla Scala theater in Milan is one of the finest opera houses in Europe!
+The Teatro Alla Scala theatre in Milan is one of the finest opera houses in Europe!
 This world-class venue has hosted many musical legends since it first opened its doors in 1778.

 The architecture of the venue is just as astonishing as the talent it hosts!
 From the romantic red and gold drapes to the large commanding stage to the enchanting crystal chandelier, everything about La Scala screams elegance!

 We’d highly recommend a night out at this grand auditorium, it’s truly an experience like no other!
-Experience Milan’s renowned performing arts culture, from opera to theater to ballet to orchestra!
+Experience Milan’s renowned performing arts culture, from opera to theatre to ballet to orchestra!

 5. Explore the Gorgeous Interior of a Former Palace